100 Notable alumni of

 -

-William Bradford Bishop Jr. is a former United States Foreign Service officer who has been a fugitive from justice since allegedly killing his wife, mother, and three sons in 1976.
-On April 10, 2014, the FBI placed him on the list of its Ten Most Wanted Fugitives.
-On June 27, 2018, Bishop, who would have been 81 years old, was removed from the list, making room, the FBI said, for a "dangerous fugitive".
-However, he is still being actively pursued by the FBI.
+William Bradford Bishop Jr. is a former United States Foreign Service officer who has been a fugitive from justice since killing his wife, mother, and three sons in 1976.
+On April 10, 2014, the Federal Bureau of Investigation (FBI) placed him on the list of its Ten Most Wanted Fugitives.
+On June 27, 2018, Bishop, who at the time would have been 81 years old, was removed from the list, making room, the FBI said, for another "dangerous fugitive".
+However, he is still being actively pursued by the FBI, and an INTERPOL Red Notice is still in effect.

 -